-Bralettes are sold alongside bras, and they even have the word “bra” in them, making it difficult to parse
+Bralettes are sold alongside bras, and they even have the word “bra” in them, making it difficult to parse out

-advantages of both bralettes and bras and finally discuss which option is right for you.
+both bralettes and bras and finally discuss which option is right for you.

 What is a bralette?